devsoc-unsw/structs.sh/README.md

 Clone the repository using the commmand: `git clone git@github.com:csesoc/structs.sh.git`

-### Running the frontend without Docker

-1. `cd` into the `client` directory
-2. Run `npm install` to install node modules
-3. Run `npm start` to start the server.
-The frontend should be accessible at `localhost:3000`

 ### Running the app with Docker

 1. `cd` into the project root directory
 2. Run `docker-compose up --build`.
 The frontend should be accesible at `localhost:3000`.
-The debugger server should be accessible at `localhost:5000`.
+The debugger server should be accessible at `localhost:8000`.

 ## Documentation